Have you thought about hosting your own neighborhood Easter egg hunt?

 6. In addition to a few “real” eggs, use plastic eggs with candy and prizes inside of them.

-When the hunt is over, the kids can open their eggs, keep all their treasures, and then return the plastic eggs for next year’s hunt.
+When the hunt is over, the kids can open their eggs, keep all their treasures (chocolates, raisins, teddy grams, nickels, stickers, pretzels, blueberries, jelly beans, etc.) and then return the plastic eggs for next year’s hunt.
 (Give them the heads-up during instruction time so they won’t be too disappointed when they’re asked to hand back the shells.)

-8. Set out an Easter basket with some candy for the parents.
+8. Set out an Easter basket with candy for the parents.

 9. Make sure to get lots of photos.